wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 server started at http://localhost:8080
 ```

-Launch your browser and navigate to `http://localhost:8080`.
+Launch your browser and navigate to <a href="http://localhost:8080" target="_blank">http://localhost:8080</a>.
 You should see the text "Hello world!"

 {% img blog/node-express-typescript/hello-world.jpg alt:"Hello World" width:"500" %}{: .center-image }